 A few summers during college, I worked in the horticulture industry and had the pleasure of being in some of the most beautiful gardens in town (and picked up a botany minor on the way).
-The last few years, I have been drawn to lower maintainence plants like ornamental grasses and shrubs.
-Current collections include: rusty garden art, Viburnums, garden books on many topics, grasses, unusual trees and shrubs, mismatched cheap gloves, Bergenias, and rocks of all sizes.
-The Master Gardener class opened my eyes to the importance of sharing gardening with others.
+Over the years, I have been drawn to lower maintainence plants like ornamental grasses and shrubs.
+Current collections include: rusty garden art, garden books on many topics, grasses, unusual trees and shrubs, mismatched, cheap gloves, Bergenias, and rocks of all sizes.
+The Master Gardener (2001-2002) class opened my eyes to the importance of sharing gardening with others.

 Housing update: We are settled into our new abode near Hillside Drive and DeArmoun in the mid-Hillside area of town.
 One acre of garden potential-yay!
 And an acre of grass to mow, meanwhile-boo!